rklabacka/genomics-pipeline-intro/README.md

 grep '>' covid19-refseq.fasta | wc -l
 ```

-The SARS-CoV-2 genome contains a single chromosome, thus the reference genome only as one header.
+The SARS-CoV-2 genome contains a single chromosome, thus the reference genome only has one header.

 # <a name="fastq"></a>
 ## .FASTQ